Titers vs. Repeat Vaccinations: A Thoughtful Guide for Pet Parents

 Are vaccine titers accurate?

 For certain core diseases, titers are considered a useful indicator of antibody presence.
-They are not perfect, but they can guide revaccination timing in many cases.
+They are a tool and can guide revaccination timing in many cases.

 How often should titers be done?